lzcn/.dotfiles/README.md

 This repository contains my personal configuration files, scripts for better terminal experience, which includes:

+- Alacritty.
+Terminal app.
 - Git.
 Aliases and configurations for git are included.
 - Homebrew.
 Homebrew is a package manager for macOS and Linux.
 - Tmux.
 Tmux is a terminal multiplexer that allows you to run multiple programs in one terminal.
 - Zsh.
 Oh-my-zsh and Zinit are used for the zsh shell.
+- Nvim.
+LunarVim is used.
 - Scripts.
 Some scripts I use for my daily work.

 ## Installation